polybar/polybar-scripts/polybar-scripts/inbox-imap-shellnetrc/README.md

 For Gmail, you must allow [less secure apps](https://myaccount.google.com/security#connectedapps).

-This script actually use imaps. curl can also handle IMAP or POP3.
-To do this, you only need to change the protocol in the command.
+This script actually use imaps. `curl` can also handle IMAP or POP3.
+You only need to change the protocol in the command.

 The login data is stored in a `.netrc`.
 This is more secure because the password is not visible in the process list.